nocke/scan/README.md

 **a handy little command line scan tool!**

+I wrote this litte command line tool in nodejs, to get my weekly burecratic cruft of my desk and into my harddisk faster.
+No need to open a GUI, then wait to initialize, then think about scanner settings, then go for the save dialog every time...

 * Scans an A4 page (default scanner) to a path of your liking
 * Contrast enhancement (Histogram clamp: 10%-90%)
   (also helps reduce filesize if white is truly white)
-* Filename by command line or prompted (Zenity) while you scan (no time lost \o/)
+* Filename by command line or prompted
+* scanning will happen while you determine your filename (=no time lost \o/)
+* Command-Line paths ensured to exist
-* Also scan to jpg and png
+* Also scans to jpg and png
 * Lenient if you forget quotes around your path (concatenates)
-* All kinds of sanity checks
+* generated file sanitychecked ≥ 10 kb
+* generated file opened in default pdf viewer

 ### Usage: `scan [magicwords] [path]`